Anadarko Air Quality Research Fellowship

 Frequently Asked Questions

-- Any current or incoming Utah State University student from any academic department may apply.
+- Any current or prospective Utah State University student from any academic department may apply.
 Students of any background or origin are welcome, including international students, students at any USU campus, etc.

 - The fellowship is open to undergraduate, master’s, and doctoral students and can fund research projects spanning multiple years (for example, a master’s student’s thesis).
-Undergraduate applicants must be entering their junior or senior year in fall 2018.
+High school seniors planning to attend USU may also apply.